ByteDeflect/github-rest-api-rs/docs/CodespacesApi.md

 > models::CodespacesPublicKey codespaces_slash_get_repo_public_key(owner, repo)
 Get a repository public key

 Gets your public key, which you need to encrypt secrets.
 You need to encrypt a secret before you can create or update secrets.
-Anyone with read access to the repository can use this endpoint.
 If the repository is private, OAuth app tokens and personal access tokens (classic) need the `repo` scope to use this endpoint.

 ### Parameters